 Hilton Head Island is an idyllic Lowcountry treasure off the coast of South Carolina.
-A popular pick for luxurious beach getaways, it’s been made famous for its picturesque and pristine sandy shores.
+A popular pick for luxurious beach getaways, it’s famous for its picturesque and pristine sandy shores.
 As a hip and happening hotspot of the Palmetto State, the foodie scene here is full of fantastic fare, and there are plenty of excellent Hilton Head restaurants to try.

-There are nearly 300 eateries available, making it sometimes difficult to decide the best dining destination.
+There are nearly 300 restaurants in Hilton Head, making it sometimes difficult to decide the best dining destination.
 Many focus on creating fresh Southern seafood fare, and oysters are especially a delicacy in these parts.
 If you’re looking for a departure from these more classic cuisines, don’t fret, there’s a veritable smorgasbord of dishes being served up.